gremlin/chaoskit/UPGRADE-GUIDE.md

   - `center` prop has been renamed to `centered`
 - All form inputs pass normal event object instead of `name, value` to increase usability and standards.
 - `<SocialIcon />` component base styles updated
+- Removed various utility functions that were not framework specific